Nadal withdraws from Wimbledon semi-final

 Kyrgios will play Novak Djokovic or Cameron Norrie in Sunday's final.

-Nadal confirmed he has a tear in his abdominal muscle which meant he would not be able to be competitive over two matches.
+Nadal confirmed he has a tear in his abdominal muscle which means he would not be able to be competitive over two matches.

-The Spaniard had practised at Wimbledon away from the media earlier on Thursday but then called a news conference.
+The 22-time Grand Slam champion had practised at Wimbledon away from the media earlier on Thursday but then called a news conference.

 "Throughout the whole day I have been thinking about the decision to make," Nadal told reporters.